 Please see our BS in Psychological Science webpage for more information on the major.

-For more information on why to major in Psychology, please see this article from "Psychology Today" for more information on majoring in Psychology.
+For more information on why to major in Psychological Science, please see a recent article from "Psychology Today."

 Why Become A Psychologist?